AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 - Global memory
   - a logical memory space that you can access from your kernel.
   - loads/stores are staged through caches.
+  - Requests from a warp are packed and serviced together.
   - Kernel memory requests: Either 128-byte or 32-byte memory transactions.
     - 128-byte: Both L1 and L2 cache is used
     - 32-byte: Only L2 cache is used